 With the support of 15,000 artisans, GoCoop has now become a major B2B supplier for large retailers and textile exporters.

 Prof. S.Sadagopan, Director IIIT-B, moderated a session that focused on education and digital media.
-Here two interesting startups, dedicated to making education a much more entertaining and exciting process, were showcased.
+He discussed about two interesting startups dedicated to making education a much more entertaining and exciting process.

-Arun Muthukumar from Linkstreet went a rural school to teach as part of a CSR initiative by Cisco.
-There he realized that rural students literally have no access to good teachers, study material or practical learning.
-Children were curious to learn but there were no knowledge available to them.
+Arun Muthukumar from Linkstreet went a rural school to teach as part of a CSR initiative and he realized that rural students literally have no access to good teachers, study material or practical learning.
 Similarly when a renowned cardiac surgeon wanted to offer his knowledge in pediatric cardiology to needy medical students, there was no ready platform available.
 So Arun and his team created Linkstreet, a web based and mobile enabled, collaborative learning platform.

 India is a booming automotive market but there are very few electric vehicles competing with internal combustion ones.
 Mahindra Reva and Hero Motors do have a presence in electric vehicles, but their automobiles are not shaking up the market.